Stewards' Manual

 While this may seem a bit overwhelming, remember that a steward does not operate alone.
 Business agents, professional employees of MAPE responsible for multiple roles similar to stewards, are valuable partners and can be sources of information, guidance, and consultation.
 Each of the 21 MAPE regions has a Regional Steward Director, who often has significant stewarding experience and can similarly provide information and guidance.
 Fellow stewards both in your workplace and outside of it can also help you to address the demands of being a MAPE steward.
 In addition, MAPE has staff charged with specific tasks to facilitate the day-to-day operations of the organization.
 Finally, elected officials at the state, region, and local levels also serve as official MAPE representatives whose duties and roles will complement and overlap with stewards’.

 It is important to remember that stewards are not expected to know and retain all information and resources.
 Just as a librarian is not expected to “know” everything in a library, a steward cannot possibly be fully cognizant of everything related to union activities at all times.
 Rather, for a steward, the important knowledge is how to access the information necessary to be an effective union representative in the work place.
 When in doubt consult fellow stewards, the regional steward directors, business agents, other appropriate staff, and other MAPE activists.
 Do not be afraid to tell employees that you will need to get back to them if you need to consult others or do research to adequately address their concerns.
-If a situation calls for expertise beyond your own, call in and defer to the business agent or an experienced steward, including the region’s chief steward.
+If a situation calls for expertise beyond your own, call in and defer to the business agent or an experienced steward, including the region’s Regional Steward Director.

 Moreover, a steward should recognize that the steward learning process is largely experiential.
 Even highly experienced stewards encounter new situations and must adapt to them - thereby acquiring new knowledge and skills.
 While it is a good idea to familiarize yourself with the contract — both as a steward and an employee of the State of Minnesota — you will develop specific knowledge of contract articles and sections as the need arises and in consultation with other union representatives.
 Again, the general principle is to know where to find the information you need, not necessarily to have it memorized.